-Lighter colors lose their visibility first and then darker colours including ultra violet colours like fluorescents slowly lose their vibrancy while shorter spectrum colours like blue, black and purple becoming the most distinguishable the deeper you go.
+Lighter colors lose their visibility first and then darker colours including ultraviolet colours like fluorescents slowly lose their vibrancy while shorter spectrum colours like blue, black and purple becoming the most distinguishable the deeper you go.

-This is caused by the scatter effect meaning that water absorbing the light effect the sharpness of colours and dulls them so they can no longer be seen or distinguished from other colours or the become less vibrant the deeper they go.
+This is caused by the scatter effect meaning that water absorbing the light affects the sharpness of colours and dulls them so they can no longer be seen or distinguished from other colours or the become less vibrant the deeper they go.

 As seen in this diagram below light penetration between coastal waters and open ocean can also have an effect on the colour spectrum.

-Do fish see like we do?
+Do fish see as we do?